marc-wilson/crime-app/README.md

 #### Logout (/logout)
 Functionality to logout from the application will be provided.
-Once logged out, the session will be cleared all all user-specific data.
+Once logged out, the session will be cleared of all user-specific data.

 #### Main/Home (/home)
 The home page will act as the main focal point of the Crime App.
 Within the landing page, users will be able to analyze data by providing filters to narrow down the data in order to find what they are looking for.
 Users will have the option to save these filters into a custom report for use later.
-This will enabled users to easily compile reports they are interested in and be able to view those reports without having to re-enter filters every time.
+This will enable users to easily compile reports they are interested in and be able to view those reports without having to re-enter filters every time.

 Aside from viewing visualized data, users will also be able to download the dataset in its raw